 Stowe is chock full of restaurants, many of which line the rec path.
 Two family favorites are the The Blue Donkey, which serves killer made-to-order burgers and fries and Idletyme Brewing Company, which offers lots of fun munchies like fried Vermont cheddar fritters .
 We have stayed at both the well-worth-it luxury of the Stowe Mountain Resort (which has one of the nicest swimming pools of any hotel I’ve ever had the pleasure to lounge beside) and Topnotch Resort but there are many other options in Stowe, including the budget-friendly choice to camp in Smuggler’s Notch State Park.

-The beaches downstate get all the summer press, but as I thought about it, I realized that my home town would make a great vacation spot.
-A word of warning: It does get muggy and hot here.
-But if that doesn’t faze you, than definitely consider this as a summer travel destination.
+The beaches downstate get all the summer press, but as I thought about it, I realized that my hometown would make a great vacation spot.
+A word of warning: it does get muggy and hot here. if you’re thinking of purchasing a permanent holiday home here, definitely consider having AC fitted similar to this popular ac installation in Colorado Springs.
+You’ll regret it if you don’t, and you’ll be grateful for it when you return to a cool, refreshing house after a long, dusty day outside.
+But if the heat doesn’t faze you, then definitely consider this as a summer travel destination.
 So what summer fun does northern Delaware offer?